metadata toggle

 Special precautions to be taken by the person administering the veterinary medicinal product to animals

-This product contains sulfadiazine, a sulphonamide which can cause hypersensitivity reactions following skin contact, inhalation or accidental ingestion.
+This veterinary product contains sulfadiazine, a sulphonamide which can cause hypersensitivity reactions following skin contact, inhalation or accidental ingestion.
 Hypersensitivity to sulphonamides may lead to cross reactions with other antibiotics.
 Allergic reactions to sulphonamides may occasionally be serious.

 Contact with the veterinary medicinal product should be avoided.
 This is especially important for people with known hypersensitivity to sulphonamides.